jquery/learn.jquery.com/page/using-jquery-core/selecting-elements.md

 ```
 // :disabled pseudo-selector
-$("form :disabled");               // selects all input elements with the
+// selects all input elements with the disabled attribute
-                                   // disabled attribute
+$("form :disabled");
 ```

 In order to get the best performance using `:disabled`, first select elements with a standard jQuery selector, then use `.filter(":disabled")`, or precede the pseudo-selector with a tag name or some other selector.